 Rémi Chauvin – The Unconformity_General Queenstown Scenes_018_lowres

-The residencies will unfold across two weeks: one week in Queenstown, working from The Unconformity Hall, and one week in Trial Harbour, working in a spacious, coastal gallery/studio and staying in onsite accommodation.
+• one week in Trial Harbour, working in a spacious, coastal studio and staying in onsite accommodation.

-Past artists in residence were invited to identify a West Coast creative collaborator and 2–3 local organisations to engage with through the creative process.
+Artists who have previously spent time on the West Coast through The Unconformity Artist in Residence Program were invited to identify a West Coast creative collaborator and 2–3 local organisations to engage with through the creative process.

-Trial Harbour artist and studio owner Jenny Groves will host groups of artists, with collaborators returning to Queenstown to present an Open Hall event at the end of their residency.
+Trial Harbour artist and studio host Jenny Groves welcomed the artists to the coast, with the group returning to Queenstown to share their work in an Open Hall event.

 Participating artists

-Visiting artists Bridie Hooper (QLD) and Jen Large (VIC/TAS) will collaborate with local artist David “Fitzy” Fitzpatrick to research the intersection of circus, sculpture and performance art that explores humans’ relationships to effort and its role in society.
+Bridie Hooper (QLD) and Jen Large (VIC/TAS) collaborated with West Coast artist David “Fitzy” Fitzpatrick, researching the intersection of circus, sculpture and performance art to explore effort, resilience and labour as cultural materials.

-Visiting artist Polly Stanton (VIC) will collaborate with local artist Jade Elford, drawing from Polly’s experience in video and sound and Jade’s practice in analogue photography and filmmaking to capture the shifting sites of Queenstown and Trial Harbour.
+Polly Stanton (VIC) worked with Queenstown-based artist Jade Elford, combining video, sound and analogue photography to trace the shifting geographies and atmospheres of Queenstown and Trial Harbour.

 Coastal Collaboration Open Hall